garrandall/popular-music-data/tracks/is-it-good-to-you-heavy-d-the-boyz.md

 C'mon lemme hear it honey

 Is it good to you - I like it (Is it good to you)
-Is it good to you - Ooh I like it yeah (Is it good to you) Is it good to you - Yeah yeha yeaheh yeah (Is it good to you) Is it good to you - I like it yeah (Is it good to you)
+Is it good to you - Oh I like it yeah (Is it good to you) Is it good to you - Yeah yeha yeaheh yeah (Is it good to you) Is it good to you - I like it yeah (Is it good to you)

-Is it good to you - Oooh I like it yeah (Tell me bout it baby) Is it good to you - Oooh I like it yeah (Is it good to you) Is it good to you - I like it yeah (How do you feel?)
+Is it good to you - Oh I like it yeah (Tell me bout it baby) Is it good to you - Oh I like it yeah (Is it good to you) Is it good to you - I like it yeah (How do you feel?)
 Is it good to you -
 (Tell me baby, tell me baby bout it, is it good to you?)